TeamYYZ/DineApp/README.md

 - You Wu
 - Yi Huang
 - Senyang Zhuang
--

 # User Stories

-## Short description of your app
+## Short description of our app
-Get a lunch buddy in minutes with the “Dine” app Planning a meal?
-See your friends’ location and know when will everyone show up can’t decide where to go?
+- Get a lunch buddy in minutes with the “Dine” app
+- Planning a meal?
+See your friends’ location and know when will everyone show up
+- can’t decide where to go?
 Vote for it

-## Required (core) user stories for your app in a bulleted list
+## Required (core) user stories
 User can sign in using social media account / or create new Dine account

 User can browse nearby dine requests by map view or list view(categorised by restaurant name/ distance)